Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Bispinor Green's Function

 One may determine the time-independent limit of the quadratic Dirac operator, Eq.~\eqref{eq:effGreens}, as

 where we have introduced the angular momentum operator $L=y^{1}p^{2}-y^{2}p^{1}$.
-The appearance of $L^{2}$ corresponds to a frame dependent effect emerging at the space sector as a result of the choice of coordinates, and is hence present for RNC as well as FNC.
+The appearance of $L^{2}$ corresponds to a frame dependent effect emerging at the space sector as a result of the choice of coordinates and is hence present for RNC as well as FNC.

 In this way, the $\mathcal{D}_2+\partial_0^2$ operator exactly coincides with the expression obtained by~\cite{pseudoBgraphene} for the effective quadratic Hamiltonian.
-Although Eq.~\eqref{eq:int_h} is found for weak corrugations, i.e., linear in curvature, the effective Hamiltonian for the Landau problem can be easily recovered for strong corrugations once quadratic contributions in curvature are taken into account.
-Regardless, already looking at $\Sigma_{ab}$ terms in~\eqref{eq:int_h}, one can identify the appearance of a pseudo-magnetic field, $B_{\text{ps}}\coloneqq \hbar R/4e$, as reported in~\cite{pseudoBgraphene} and in~\cite{guinea2010energy} in the context of strain fields.
+Already looking at $\Sigma_{ab}$ terms in~\eqref{eq:int_h}, one can identify the appearance of a pseudo-magnetic field, $B_{\text{ps}}\coloneqq \hbar R/4e$, as reported in~\cite{pseudoBgraphene} and in~\cite{guinea2010energy} in the context of strain fields.

 Finally, before introducing the FLRW metric, let us remark on the quadratic Hamiltonian.
-For curved space Hamiltonian given in Eq.~\eqref{eq:Lin_Ham}, (not the effective Hamiltonian later determined), let us contrast $\pazocal{H}^2$ with the $\mathcal{D}_2$ operator.
+For the curved space Hamiltonian given in Eq.~\eqref{eq:Lin_Ham}, (not the effective Hamiltonian later determined), let us contrast $\pazocal{H}^2$ with the $\mathcal{D}_2$ operator.
 One would anticipate from the time-independent case that $\mathcal{D}_2 \subset \pazocal{H}^2$.
 To verify this, we draw our attention to

 This quadratic Hamiltonian fully contains the spatial sector of the quadratic Dirac operator,

 One may directly contrast the above with $\mathcal{D}_2$, given in Eq.~\eqref{eq:effGreens}, with exception to the additive correction $\bar{\Delta}$ found from a rescaling of the Green's function by $(-g)^{-1/4}$.
 For static time-independent Hamiltonians Eq.~\eqref{eq:hamilt2} suffices to determine the dispersion relation; time dependence, on the other hand, spoils the equivalence between $\mathcal{D}_2+\partial_0^2$ and $\pazocal{H}^2$.
 Thus, for our adiabatic approach we directly consider Eq.~\eqref{eq:effGreens}.